 This course examines the history and current state of the museum profession as well as the function of the museum.
 The course also examines the components of museum and historic site operations and the spectrum of general and specialized museum.
 May be repeated.
+Must have six credit hours of history or permission of instructor.
 Fall/Spring as needed.